AmericanRedCross/workflows/qgis_print_composer_tricks.md

 3. (Orange) These menus on the right are critical for modifying any of the elements on your page.
 There's one for the composition itself, which you'll use to set up your canvas size, margins, number of pages, etc when you first open a new print composer window.
 There's another menu ("Item properties") for working with an element that you've selected.
 There are usually a ton of options and features buried in here.

-4. Scroll bar.
+4. (Yellow) Scroll bar.
 You're going to do a lot of work in the Item Properties menu, and it'll often involve scrolling down.
 Using the scroll wheel on your mouse will be frustrating - try to use this scroll bar instead.

-5. The print composer, like the map itself, works with layers.
+5. (Pink) The print composer, like the map itself, works with layers.
 Use this menu for selecting the item you want to work with and for changing the order of items.

-There's also an atlas creation tool - more on that on [this workflow page] (https://github.com/AmericanRedCross/workflows/blob/master/qgis-atlas-techniques.md).
+6. (Green) There's also an atlas creation tool - more on that on [this workflow page] (https://github.com/AmericanRedCross/workflows/blob/master/qgis-atlas-techniques.md).

 ## Getting the map on the page